Centennial College (Canada): Academics

 Centennial College offers full-time programs in more than 100 fields of study.
 These programs emphasize experiential learning with laboratory instruction, paid cooperative education opportunities, and industry and agency field placements.
 All Centennial programs are developed and kept current with the assistance of program advisory committees (PACs), made up of academic advisors and employer representatives.
 Their participation ensures the education and skills students receive at Centennial are up-to-date and relevant to the industry they are preparing to enter.
 Centennial offers a variety of innovative degree programs.
-Five joint-degree programs in paramedicine, journalism, new media studies, environmental science & technology, and applied microbiology are taught in conjunction with the University of Toronto Scarborough, and the Bachelor of Science Nursing program is delivered jointly with Ryerson University.
+Five joint-degree programs in paramedicine, journalism, new media studies, environmental science & technology, and applied microbiology are taught in conjunction with the University of Toronto Scarborough, and the Bachelor of Science Nursing program is delivered jointly with Toronto Metropolitan University.
 Centennial was among the first colleges in Ontario to receive approval for applied-degree programs in computer and communication networking, and software systems: design, development, and management.